Gignite/the-cure/README.md

  - 612 statements with 100% covered (5 per method)
  - 111 tests and 137 asserts (in 0.69 seconds)

+Run `rake test` to produce these stats yourself.
+We use a `Rakefile` for producing stats from our unit tests so you will need ruby and rake installed on your system.

 ## General flow of using the cure

  - Create a `Gignite\TheCure\Mapper\Container` that is the DI